rodmjay/ResumePro/README.md

 - Maintaned 90% code coverage.

 #### Project: Microsoft
-SRE Team manages the overal qualtiy and monitorying of internal microsoft systems
+The SRE Team oversees the quality assurance and monitoring of Microsoft's internal systems.
 - Oversaw the development and deployment of mission-critical workflows to enhance software reliability
 - Developed the Geneva logging library utilized by the Site Reliability Engineering (SRE) department.
 - Optimized ChatGPT training models to meet internal business needs.